 “The most important thing to do when you’re struggling to pay your taxes is to not avoid them.
 The temptation may be real, but it can only hurt you as the IRS will charge interest, and potentially send your account to collections.
-At the very least, file on time and pay what you can.”
-John Schmoll, Frugal Rules
+At the very least, file on time and pay what you can” says John Schmoll with Frugal Rules.

 If you don’t file and pay the full amount owed on time, you’ll most likely be charged interest penalties.
 Two penalties generally apply: One for filing late, and one for paying late.